latenitefilms/MarkerToolbox/docs/uninstall.md

 # Uninstall

-To uninstall Marker Toolbox, simply drag the application to the trash/bin.
+To uninstall **Marker Toolbox**, simply drag the application to the trash/bin.

-To remove Marker Toolbox completely, log files and debugging FCPXMLs can be found in this folder:
+To remove **Marker Toolbox** completely, log files and debugging `FCPXML`s can be found in these folders:

 ```
 ~/Library/Containers/com.latenitefilms.MarkerToolbox.WorkflowExtension/